YashDThapliyal/meetGPT-team14/README.md

 - Integration with popular video conferencing platforms (e.g., Zoom, Microsoft Teams).
 - Enhanced analytics for meeting performance metrics.

 ## Acknowledgments

+This project won **2nd place** at the Cisco CCE Program BridgeHacks Hackathon, showcasing its innovative approach to AI-assisted meeting solutions.
 Special thanks to CISCO, OpenAI and the Streamlit community for their incredible tools and support.